Contents On This Page

 How To Fix A Vertical Split Nail/Vertical Split Nail Repair/Split Nail Down The Middle

-To fix, cut a teabag to the size of the nails, apply base coat then placed the tea bag on it.
+To fix a split nail, first cut out a teabag to the size of the nails, then followed by applying a base coat and then placing the tea bag on it.

 What Can I Eat To Keep My Fingernails From Splitting?

-If your nails are continually splitting, then you should consider incorporating vitamins into your already existing meal.
+If your nails are continually splitting every now and again, then you should consider incorporating vitamins or proteins into your already existing meal.
 Eating chunks of veggies like broccoli or spinach can help repair your split nails because they are highly loaded with vitamins.

 Split Nail Down The Middle Treatment

-The first approach to take is to wipe the surface with methylated spirit, followed by soaking the nails in warm salty water.
+The first approach to take to treat a split down the middle is to wipe the surface with methylated spirit, followed by soaking the nails in warm salty water ( Soaking helps kills germs that are already present or about to intrudes.
+It also helps soothe the skin by stopping blood from flowing in the affected area)

-Do this for 3-4 days, if it doesn’t heal, its time to see a doctor for a proper check-up.
+Do this home treatment for like 3-4 days, if it doesn’t heal, its time to see a doctor for a proper check-up.

 How To Fix A Split Nail Bed

-Nail bed when splits can be fixed when it’s a minor tear.
-To fix, wash the surface with a solution containing warm water and salt.
+It’s not all nail bed split that can be fixed.
+Nail bed can only be fixed when it’s a minor tear.
+To fix, wash the surface first with a solution containing warm water and salt.

 Nails Splitting Vertically Vitamin Deficiency/Splitting Nails Vitamin Deficiency